ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 `\eclipse-ws\mbed-studio-ws\tools\python\Scripts\pyocd-gdbserver.exe`
 `\eclipse-ws\mbed-studio-ws\tools\gcc-arm\bin\gcc-arm-none-eabi-gdb.exe`

-If everything is configured correctly, select Apply in the lower right hand side of the panel and the click the blue Debug button just below that.
-Debugging should now commence.
+When you have configured everything, select `Apply` in the lower right side of the panel, and the click the blue Debug button just below that.

 ### Help